isginf/gitlab_tools/README.md

 - backup_config.py contains needed configuration like Gitlab URL and token
 - backup-gitlab-projects.py is a tool to backup individual projects using the Gitlab REST API
+- get_projects_of_user.py shows a list of personal or all projects of a specified user
 - gitlab_lib.py is the central library used by the tools
 - gitlab-meta-util.py - Swiss army knife for Gitlab Metadata
 - gitlab-project-search.py let you search for projects by id, name or description and dumps their meta information